aya-prover/aya-prover-docs/src/guide/install.md

 Very cool!
 Now you can try the prebuilt jars (much smaller and platform-independent) or build Aya from source.

-We will always be using the latest release of Java.
+We will (hopefully) always be using the latest release of Java, rather than LTS, unless there are breaking changes on the byte code format.
-Not that we do not stay on LTS releases.

 ### Prebuilt binary